MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/submissions-user-reported-messages-custom-mailbox.md

   - [Enable or disable access to Exchange Online PowerShell](/powershell/exchange/disable-access-to-exchange-online-powershell)
   - [Client Access Rules in Exchange Online](/exchange/clients-and-mobile-in-exchange-online/client-access-rules/client-access-rules)

-## Use the Microsoft 365 Defender portal to user reported settings
+## Use the Microsoft 365 Defender portal to configure user reported settings

 1. In the Microsoft 365 Defender portal at <https://security.microsoft.com>, go to **Settings** \> **Email & collaboration** \> **User reported** tab.
 To go directly to the **User reported** page, use <https://security.microsoft.com/securitysettings/userSubmission>.